Cloud Myth: The Cloud Isn’t Secure

-One of the biggest misconceptions that companies new to the cloud deal with is trust.
-Can you trust the cloud?
+One of the biggest misconceptions that companies new to the cloud have is that the cloud isn’t secure.
+They wonder, can you trust the cloud?

 This can show up many ways, but a common way is in how a company deals with cloud security.

 Security is very important to nearly all companies.
 Moving to the public cloud means taking my application that is safely behind your company’s firewall, and putting it on a publicly accessible cloud service.